Balanced Scales of Lann

 The effect lasts until the start of the next Profound Decisions Empire event.

 This ritual can affect additional characters from the same coven.
 Each additional character increases the magnitude by 15.
 Additional characters must be present throughout.
-Characters who are targeted by the ritual may gain an additional rank in different realm lores.

 Any caster who has mastered the ritual may choose to substitute ingots of tempest jade, orichalcum, or weltsilver, or green iron for crystal mana when contributing to it.
 Every 2 ingots spent count as 1 crystal mana when contributing to the ritual.
 The ingots need not be of the same type.